-Written by Nick Troccoli, based on documents by Julie Zelenski, Nick Bowman, Marty Stepp and others
+Written by Lisa Yan and Nick Troccoli, based on documents by Julie Zelenski, Nick Bowman, Marty Stepp and others

 The mid-quarter assessment is intended to gauge your comfort and facility with the course material so far.
 Since the course topics build on each other, confirming you have a solid grasp of the foundational material now ensures you are equipped to tackle the later concepts to come in the course.

 We provide the assessment as a tool to take stock of where you're at and see how much you've learned in the first half of the course, as well as what work you have left to do.
 It also contributes a small but meaningful contribution to your course grade (10%), which we hope will inspire you to use this checkpoint opportunity wisely.

 - The assessment is open-book, though it will include a reference sheet of essential details such as prototypes for standard library functions (e.g.,

 - You will take the assessment electronically, using our custom BlueBook exam software, which you can run on your computer.

 - While you are able to access the myth machines during the assessment, the problems will be written with the intent that you not need to use the myth machines to complete them.

 - The "assessment window" is the 48-hour period that starts Wednesday February 24 at 1PM PT and ends Friday February 26 at 1PM PT.
 All students must download and complete the assessment during the window.

 - We will target the assessment for a completion time of about 1hr 50min, but students will be allowed to work up to 3 hours if they so choose.
 This decision is to minimize time pressure on you when completing the assessment.

 - You may choose any 3-hour time period that is entirely contained within the assessment window during which to take the assessment.
 You do not have to communicate your planned schedule to us.
 Our tools automatically monitor the time you download and when you submit.
 Your submission must be received no later than 3 hours after you have downloaded the assessment.
 Please note that